cjmayo/ntp/doc/source/select.rst

 filter algorithm is the maximum likelihood estimate and thus best represents the truechimer time.

+.. _clock-select-fig:

 .. figure:: pic/flt6.png
   :align: center

-  Figure 2.
   Clock Select Algorithm

-The algorithm operates as shown in Figure 2.
-Let *m* be the number of candidates and *f* the number of falsetickers, initially zero.
-Move a pointer from the leftmost endpoint towards the rightmost endpoint in Figure 1 and count the number of candidates, stopping when that number reaches *m* − *f*; this is the left endpoint of the intersection interval.
+The algorithm operates as shown in :numref:`clock-select-fig`.
+Let *m* be the number of
+candidates and *f* the number of falsetickers, initially zero.
+Move a pointer from the leftmost endpoint towards the rightmost endpoint in :numref:`correctness-fig` and count the number of candidates, stopping when that number reaches *m* − *f*; this is the left endpoint of the intersection interval.
 Then, do the same, but moving from the rightmost endpoint towards the leftmost endpoint; this is the right endpoint of the